SonghuaHu-UMD/MultiSTGraph/README.md

 For easy comparison among different models, the code and data formats follow the framework proposed by [LibCity](https://github.com/LibCity/Bigscity-LibCity):
 * The code for Multi-ATGCN is located at `./libcity/model/traffic_flow_prediction/MultiATGCN.py`.
 * The code for dataset preprocessing is located at `./libcity/data/dataset/dataset_subclass/mth_dataset.py`.
+* The configuration for the model is located at `./libcity/config/model/traffic_state_pred/MultiATGCN.json`.
+* The user-defined configuration with the highest priority is located at `./config_user.json`.
 [//]: # (* The code for other baselines is located at `./libcity/model/`.)

 :exclamation: You can also directly copy the data and our model to the LibCity environment and run.